 What exactly is CARE?

-CARE, Children And Residential Experiences: Creating Conditions for Change, is a residential program model developed by Cornell University that improves services for children in out-of-home care through six practice principles:
+CARE, Children And Residential Experiences: Creating Conditions for Change, is a multi-level model developed by Cornell University that improves services for children in out-of-home care through six practice principles:

 - Developmentally focused